robotlearninghorizons/WS2021IROS/index.md

 used during a robot lifecycle, *how* they should be used, and *what for*.

-These objectives and questions have been central to selecting and inviting the speakers.
-They aim at real-world robotic applications of machine learning methods.
-Furthermore, many speakers are active both in academia and industry, and several whose scientific breakthroughs in machine learning have led to successful start-ups.
-All speakers will be asked to highlight the role of open-source software in turning their successful science into successful businesses.
-Finally, one presentation will specifically address how the choice of software license affects transfer of open-source machine learning software from academia to industry, and propose models for the management of intellectual property in cooperations between universities and companies in the field of machine learning.

 This workshop thus brings together roboticists from academia and industry, to enable an interactive exchange on the future of robot learning, and best practices on transferring ideas to the real world of industrial competition.
+The speakers at this workshop all aim at real-world robotic applications of machine learning methods.
+Furthermore, many speakers are active both in academia and industry.

 This workshop is the second edition of "New Horizons for Robot Learning", the first which was held at IROS 2020